Missouri Sportsbook Promos | Best Missouri Sports Betting Promos

 DraftKings Missouri Sportsbook is offering a welcome bonus of $300 to new customers betting just $5 on any market with odds of at least -500.

-The DraftKings sign-up bonus is open to Missouri residents over the age of 21, who simply have to download the DraftKings app during the pre-live registration once active on November 17.
+The DraftKings sign-up bonus is open to Missouri residents over the age of 21, who simply have to download the DraftKings app during the pre-live registration once active from November 17.

 Bettors must then place a $5 deposit before wagering $5 on any sport with odds of -500 once sports betting goes live on December 1.